Tokenization

 • L20: Return the list of processed tokens.

-Once the post-processing is applied, all outputs are handled correctly:
+Once the post-processing is applied, all outputs are now handled properly:

-At last, we write the tokenize() function that takes a file path to a corpus and a set of delimiters and returns a list of tokens from the corpus:
+Finally, let us write tokenize() that takes a path to a corpus and a set of delimiters, and returns a list of tokens from the corpus:

 def tokenize(corpus: str, delimiters: set[str]) -> list[str]:

-return [token for t in tmp for token in postprocess(delimit(t, delimiters))]
+return [token for word in words for token in postprocess(delimit(word, delimiters))]

-• L3: Tokenize each word in the corpus using the specified delimiters. postprocess() is used to process the special cases further.
+• L4: Tokenize each word in the corpus using the specified delimiters. postprocess() is used to process the special cases further.
 The resulting tokens are collected in a list and returned (list comprehension).

 Given the new tokenizer, let us recount word types in the corpus, emory-wiki.txt, and save them: